vishnu-280804/DrumKit/README.md

 # DrumKit
-This is my second Javascript project about DrumKit.A simple project Learn about DOM
+This is my second Javascript project about DrumKit.A simple project Learnt about DOM